BestTimesToVisit.com Logo

 money

 Use credit cards whenever possible; many smaller establishments prefer cash, but larger stores and restaurants readily accept cards.
-Consider getting some Brazilian Reais (BRL) from an ATM upon arrival to cover smaller expenses and tipping.
-Avoid exchanging money at the airport; rates are usually less favorable.
+Always carry some Reais (BRL) for smaller purchases and tips, but avoid carrying large amounts of cash.

 safety